Neseebits/SpaceGrantMachineVision/Source/README.md

 All source code for the robot should be placed in this folder.

 ### Prerequisites:

+On Linux packages should be installed as root (with `sudo`).

 OpenCV for python can be installed with `pip3 install opencv-python`.
+Numba can be installed with `pip3 install numba`.
-NumPy should be installed automatically with OpenCV.
+NumPy for python can be installed with `pip3 install numpy`, but should be installed automatically with the other libraries.

 ### Usage: